adityas0204/fullstack-open/notes/part3 - Programming a server with NodeJS and Express/a node.js & express.md

 ```

 - The script works since we defined it in the _package.json_ file
-  - It is normal to have npm scripts for executing taks for npm projects
+  - It is normal to have npm scripts for executing tasks for npm projects

 ### Simple web server

-- Make app into web server by editting _index.js_:
+- Make app into web server by editing _index.js_:

 ```js
 const http = require('http')